 - “The regulators are trying to shut us down,” Snake Oil’s Smith said in a Tweet yesterday.
 “When did good marketing become a criminal offense?”

 Spell out “percent” and numbers one through nine.

-Leave out out the Oxford comma in a list such as apples, pears and oranges.
+Use the Oxford comma in a list such as apples, pears, and oranges.

 Punctuation goes inside quotation marks, as in the quotes above.
 Do not use quotation marks for emphasis.
 Do not underline.
 Use italics only to refer to Hypergrid Business.